KWARC/GLIF/README.md

 ### Introductory Notebooks

+The `notebooks` folder contains many different example notebooks. `notebooks/README.md` contains more detailed information on them.

+The recommended introductory notebooks are:

 * `notebooks/tutorial-gf.ipynb`: Explains how to use the kernel for GF
 * `notebooks/tutorial-mmt.ipynb`: Explains how to use the kernel for MMT